 A nation's possession of its own alphabet is a measure of its spiritual ascension and degree of cultural development.
 Since antiquity, the literate nations were given the role of spiritual leaders, of kernels for unification of humanity.
 It is not rare in history when people who own writing are able to survive under the most severe tests of fate, while the illiterate disappear from the historical scene after relatively mild crises.

 Few ancient peoples had writing.
 Written records, which they left on clay tablets or papyrus, on the walls of temples or on stones, vessels, coins, etc., still arouse admiration and constant interest in historians, archaeologists, linguists.
 Some of these ancient peoples such as Sumerians and Phoenicians disappeared, others survived for centuries.
 Their descendants are rightly proud of the cultural achievements of their ancestors.

 Few Bulgarians, however, know that they have had their own letters since ancient times – long before Cyril and Methodius and their students had created Glagolitic and Cyrillic.
-In the last decades numerous inscriptions written with the ancient alphabet have been found and continue to be found at present everywhere Bulgars/Bulgarians lived – in Pamir (Imeon), Bactria (Balkhara), the Caucasus, Urals, Volga region, the territory of modern Ukraine, Romania, Hungary, Serbia, Macedonia, Greece and, of course, in Bulgaria.
+In the last decades numerous inscriptions written with the ancient alphabet have been found and continue to be found everywhere Bulgars/Bulgarians lived – in Pamir (Imeon), Bactria (Balkhara), the Caucasus, Urals, Volga region, the territory of modern Ukraine, Romania, Hungary, Serbia, Macedonia, Greece and, of course, in Bulgaria.